 The COUNTIF function counts for specific criteria.
 You may want to count your text dataset.
 The COUNTIF function helps you out in this situation.
 Also, the COUNTIF function can count both specific text and reference cell values.
 If you want to count the cells that contain text, you can go through this article.
 In this article, we’re going to show you four simple and straightforward methods to apply the COUNTIF function to count cell that contains text from another cell in Excel.
 So, let’s get started.

-4 Methods to Use COUNTIF Function to Count Cell That Contains Text from Another Cell in Excel
+How to Use COUNTIF Function to Count Cell That Contains Text from Another Cell in Excel: 4 Methods

 You can use the COUNTIF function to count a cell that contains text from another cell in Excel.
 For doing this, we have taken a dataset of the “Team” wise “Students” list.
 In the “Team” column, we have put both texts and numbers.
 Now, we count the text from another cell.